liam-hsieh/liamhsieh-toolbox/toolbox/dao/files/index.md

 The class *Loader* provides the basic functionality for loading data from those essential data sources/types and storing the data in Dataframe(s) which are organized by a Python Dictionary.
 If the data sources are a number of spreadsheets, the Python Dictionary is going to be composed of several key-value pairs that uses names of spreadsheets as key and Dataframes as value.

-It also has an *export* method to convert the Dictionary to flat files, the supported formats are:

-- **CSV**: the Dictionary keys will be the file names of csv
-- **Excel**:  the Dictionary keys will be the worksheet names
-- **Sqlite**: the Dictionary keys will be the table names
-- **JSON**: the Dictionary keys will be the properties name; the Dictionary value(s), Dataframe, will be JSON array(s)

 ## toolbox.dao.files.FileLoader
 *class*
 ```nohighlight